 The District takes a holistic approach towards increasing the health of students by concentrating on the physical, mental and emotional health of each student.
 In furtherance of this goal, a quality physical education program is an essential component for all students to learn about and participate in physical activity as taught by a Connecticut-certified teacher who is endorsed to teach both Health Education and Physical Education.
 The physical activity goal of the District is to keep the students in all grade levels physically active in order to help increase their overall level of health and well-being.
-Thus, the district shall provide all Health Education and Physical Education teachers with annual professional development opportunities that are focused on developmentally appropriate physical education/physical activity topics and competencies specifically for physical education teachers.
+Thus, the district shall provide all Health Education and Physical Education teachers with annual professional development opportunities that are focused on developmentally appropriate physical education teachers.
 As a result, physical activities shall be provided to all students throughout the school day and integrated across the curricula when possible.